 We generate a substantial portion of our revenues on a per-transaction or subscription basis, which is derived from contracts that extend up to 60 months from execution.
-For the years ended December 31, 2014 and 2013, we derived approximately 77% and 70%, respectively, of our revenues from transactions processed and subscription arrangements.
-This increase is a result of new subscription arrangements with our existing customers and increased transaction volumes.
+For the years ended December 31, 2015 and 2014, we derived approximately 71% or \$409.7 million in 2015 compared to 77% or \$350.0 million in 2014.
+This dollar increase is a result of new subscription arrangements with our existing customers and increased transaction volumes.
 The remainder of our revenues were generated from professional services and software licenses.